department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Facility selection usability research/conversation-guide.md

 - What did you think of the overall experience?
 - Was there anything that stood out to you?
 Then prompt positives/ negatives / confusing
-- Can you tell me about this experience in your own words, as if I was another Veteran interested in applying for the Caregiver program.
+- Can you tell me about this experience in your own words, as if I was another Veteran/Caregiver interested in applying for the Caregiver program.
 - Any other thoughts or questions for me before we conclude?

 ## Thank you and Closing